ewradcliffe/restaurant-booking-system/README.md

 | password_reset.html | ✓   |
 | signup.html | x |

 Signup HTML returns four errors.
-Unfortunately, these are all in the rendering of the form in the lines below and are inaccessable for editing.
+Unfortunately, these are all in the rendering of the form in the html of the allauth.
+These are seen in the lines below.
+They are not from code written for this project and are inaccessable for editing.

 ![Signup error](static/images/signuperrorone.png "signup error")
 ![Signup error](static/images/signuperror.png "signup error")